 I love newness.
 Change, transition, new people, new cultures, new animals, new sites and sounds… That’s why I love traveling, particularly to places I’ve never been before.

-Monday morning, we woke early to a symphony of sounds – birds I’d never heard before, a call to a The view from the door of our room at the Red Chilli Muslim prayer service, roosters that I swear forgot to set their clocks back in the fall because the sun isn’t even close to cresting over the horizon.
+Monday morning, we woke early to a symphony of sounds – birds I’d never heard before, a call to a Muslim prayer service, roosters that I swear forgot to set their clocks back in the fall because the sun isn’t even close to cresting over the horizon.

-25 hours travel the day before didn’t exactly leave us feeling wide- eyed and bushy-tailed, but we were excited to be there and awoke Kirsten under her mosquito net in the Red Chilliwillingly.
+25 hours travel the day before didn’t exactly leave us feeling wide- eyed and bushy-tailed, but we were excited to be there and awoke willingly.
 Pulling my mosquito net aside, I braced myself for everything ahead of me.
 Two orphanages and a new culture to discover, not to mention so many new things to take in with my full range of senses...

 Breakfast was fantastic, albeit a little slow coming.
 Ugandan pancakes (which are actually slightly tweaked Danish pancakes, or larger, thicker crepes), passion fruit juice (“100% pure fruit juice, with sucrose added”) and fruit plates, which included watermelon, passion fruit (which was good, because I didn’t know exactly what a passion fruit was) and some of the best pineapple I’ve ever had.

-While the others were getting their things into tSuzy, Kiganda and Suzanne packing the car for a day in Kampala.he car to head out into the city, I took a moment to try and spot some monkeys in the trees.
+While the others were getting their things into the car to head out into the city, I took a moment to try and spot some monkeys in the trees.
 I had been told that there were monkeys.
 No luck.
 Try again tomorrow…

-Driving into the city, The red dirt seems to tint everything an ochre color in Kampala.
-And notice the cars driving on the left side.
-Very cool...several things struck me.
+Driving into the city, several things struck me.
 First, the red dirt.
 Everything in Uganda is tinged an ochre red color.
 And, being the dry season, dusty…

 Second, the birds.
 They’re everywhere.
 And not just small, colorful ones like I imagined in an equatorial country.
 (Note – Equatorial is not the same as tropical.
-Uganda is It's amazing to see these storks in the trees!not tropical; it’s sub-Saharan bush.
+Uganda is not tropical; it’s sub-Saharan bush.
 Warm year-round, but more like a beautiful lush desert than an island paradise.)
 Of course, there were small birds all around.
-I particularly liked the little black and white “love birds” that would Everywhere you look, there are storks and falcons circling in the sky.fly everywhere in twos and “snuggle” when they landed on a power line.
+I particularly liked the little black and white “love birds” that would fly everywhere in twos and “snuggle” when they landed on a power line.
 What really captured me, though, was the HUGE Marabou Storks.
 They’re 2-3 feet tall with long skinny legs and enormous beak, and they’re EVERYWHERE!
 In trees, on street lamps, rooftops and, of course, circling in the sky.

 I’m told the storks are Uganda’s natural garbage disposal, eating everything people toss aside – food, paper, whatever.
-Which Beady-eyed stork getting ready to flybrings me to my next observation – the garbage.
+Which brings me to my next observation – the garbage.
 In my experience, most people tossed their garbage aside rather than finding a garbage can.
 Come to think of it, I don’t think I saw more than a handful of garbage cans the entire week.
 This was tough for me to take, and I took every opportunity to silently pick up after others when they tossed aside garbage in my presence.
 (More on that later…)

 And bikes… It’s amazing how much stuff – big, bulky stuff - people can carry on their bikes and motorcycles (called “boda bodas,” or “bodas” for short).